appium/appium-inspector/docs/session-builder/capability-builder.md

 Selecting a different option may change the value input field.

-To add or remove capabilities, use the add and delete buttons on the right edge.
+To add or remove capabilities, use the add and delete buttons on the right side.

 There is also a checkbox that allows automatically adding the Appium vendor prefix to capabilities that do not have them, when starting a new session.
 This means that if you have a non-W3C capability